AACSB Business Accreditation Standards

 The standards also place greater emphasis on diversity and inclusion, which are core values of AACSB.
 These principles are embedded throughout the standards and enable business schools demonstrate impact in this area in a variety of ways, according to their contexts.

-The new standards fulfill the following key objectives:
+The 2020 standards fulfill the following key objectives:

 - Reinforce long-held AACSB commitments to mission focus and peer review